 I would like to say a few words on employment.
 Indigenous employment in Saskatchewan in the forestry sector is the highest in Canada at 30%, and in northwest Saskatchewan the percentage is 65%.
 This is a tremendous contribution to the local economy.
 We may be small in a Canadian context, but we are very significant regionally.
 In terms of a model of good outcomes, in terms of indigenous forestry, we're the high point in the Canadian landscape.

 Here is a quote from Shane Vermette, our executive director of the Ministry of Energy and Resources in Saskatchewan.
-He said, “Saskatchewan leads Canada, and MLTC leads Saskatchewan, by far when it comes to lndigenous forestry business development, lndigenous employment in the forestry sector, and percent of annual allowable cut allocated to lndigenous businesses.”
+He said, “Saskatchewan leads Canada, and MLTC leads Saskatchewan, by far when it comes to indigenous forestry business development, indigenous employment in the forestry sector, and percent of annual allowable cut allocated to indigenous businesses.”

 Our markets are into the U.S. We are landlocked.
 We have very limited opportunity to get offshore, so the U.S. market is critical for us.
 We reiterate the need for a managed outcome to the current trade dispute.

 Some of the issues I'd like to highlight are that the current U.S. trade action has been miserable for indigenous lumber producers.
 Despite weathering prior softwood lumber wars, and in particular the housing crash, the current softwood lumber trade action by the U.S. and imposed tariff regime has produced significant hardship for NorSask Forest Products.
 NorSask has made deposits related to these countervail and anti-dumping duties of approximately $11 million in the last three years.
 It is our desire that these funds be returned in their entirety to the Meadow Lake Tribal Council as soon as possible.